-Builders can build calculations and use them across the platform the same way as responses are used, i.e. insert them in documents, notifications, messages and use them when building out rules.
+Builders can create calculations and use them across the platform in the same way as response variables.
+Calculations can be inserted into documents, notifications, messages or used to build out rules.

 - Create a variable

 - Insert a variable into a message, document or notification

 - Troubleshoot invalid calculations

 The Variables library contains an overview of all of your bot's response and calculation variables.
 It's also where you can add or edit calculations.

 Within the Flowchart, List view, or Notifications tabs, the library can be accessed via the tag on the far right of the window.